Man's body found at County Down beach

 Police and other emergency services were called to the beach, which is near Ardglass, at about 13:00 BST on Sunday.

-Police said the the death is not being treated as suspicious "at this stage".
+Police said the the death is not being treated as suspicious and it is believed the man may have drowned.

 They have appealed for information from anyone who visited the beach on Sunday morning "and who may have seen a man in or around the water".